 That’s right, I work for what some may call a “real” airline now.
 You can have water!
 For free!

-All that card-swiping aside, though, you’ll never hear me say that working for Spirit Airlines was anything but an absolute blast.
+All that card-swiping aside, you’ll never hear me say working for Spirit Airlines was anything but an absolute blast.
 For all the bandwagon negativity the airline receives, I was a darn happy employee and didn’t leave without taking all my options into serious consideration.

 Ultimately, my third attempt at getting onboard with my current employer was successful.
 I left behind the comfort of my Spirit routine, base, co-workers, and salt of the earth passengers to spread my wings just a little further.
 Although I honestly miss being the underdog, the top ain’t so bad either.